-- Explore experiential learning opportunities such as study abroad, service learning, internships, undergraduate research and many other co-curricular opportunities
+- Explore experiential learning opportunities such as study abroad, service learning, internships, and undergraduate research

-There are two types of academic advisors at BGSU, College Advisors and Faculty Mentors.
-During your first three semesters at BGSU, you will meet with your professional college advisor to select your classes and clarify your major.
+There are two types of advisors at BGSU, academic advisors and faculty mentors.
+During your first three semesters at BGSU, you will meet with your academic advisor to select your classes and clarify your major.

-Professional advisors are sub-dived into the following offices based on your major or program:
+Academic advisors are sub-divided into the following offices based on your major or program: